RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

   * scar: sequentially consistent acquire and release
   * rlx: relaxed

-The following operations are defined:
+The following memory operations are defined:
   * Ordinary Load/Store (non-synchronizing operations)
   * Atomic Load/Atomic Store (synchronizing operations)
   * Atomic RMW (Read-Modify-Write: add, sub, max, min, and, or, xor, wrapinc, wrapdec, exch, cas (synchronizing operations)
   * Memory Fence (synchronizing operation)

-In the following sections, sometimes derived notation is used.
+Sometimes derived notation is used.
 For example, agent+ means agent and system scopes, wg- means work-group, wavefront and work-item scopes.

+In the following sections, a combination of memory segment, operation, order and scope is assigned a machine code sequence.
+Note that if s_waitcnt vmcnt(0) is used to enforce a completion of earlier memory operations in same workitem, it can be omitted if it is also enforced using some other mechanism or proven by compiler (for example, if there are no preceding synchronizing memory operations).
+Similiarily, if s_waitcnt vmcnt(0) is used to enforce completion of this memory operation before the following memory operations, sometimes it can be omitted (for example, if there are no following synchronizing memory operations).

+For a flat memory operation, if it may affect either global or group segment, group constraints must be applied to flat operations as well.

 ### Memory operation constraints for global segment